 Candidates interested in becoming a school counselor, social worker, psychologist, or attendance teacher in the New York City public schools must possess or have completed all requirements for the appropriate New York State certificate.
-Candidates from out-of-state may be considered provided that they fall within the guidelines for interstate reciprocity as defined on the New York State website.
+Candidates from out-of-state may be considered provided they fall within the guidelines for interstate reciprocity as defined on the New York State website.
 You can find details about New York State Certification requirements for these various titles on the New York State Education Department’s Certification page.

 Application and Hiring Process

-For full-time employment opportunities in these Pupil Personnel Services (PPS) titles in the current school year, new candidates are required to register and complete the online application.
+For full-time employment opportunities in these Pupil Personnel Services (PPS) titles in the current school year, new candidates must register and complete the online application.